 Medical specialists in Germany often use spinal anesthesia.
 Nerve sensitivity is blocked at the level of the spinal cord.
 Deep depression of consciousness does not occur, but sedation is used so that the person does not experience stress.
 Sedation makes the patients very sleepy, and therefore they often sleep during the operation.
 Even if they do not fall asleep, they do not feel anything and will not retain the memories of the surgery.
-Spinal anesthesia is safer and, moreover, it provides the possibility of activating the patient already on the first day after surgery.
-This not only accelerates rehabilitation, shortens the duration of hospital stay, but also reduces the risk of some complications.
+Spinal anesthesia is safer, and it provides the possibility of activating the patient already on the first day after surgery.
+This accelerates rehabilitation, shortens the duration of hospital stay, and reduces the risk of some complications.

 Immediately after the operation, infiltration anesthesia is used.
 Doctors inject local anesthetics into the tissues around the hip joint.
 They "turn off" the sensitivity of the nerves.
 This is a temporary effect.
-To make it last longer, the doctors use compression stockings (compression garments).
+The doctors use compression stockings (compression garments) to make it last longer.
 In addition, they reduce the risk of thromboembolic complications.

 In the first days after surgery, the patient usually experiences pain.
 It is treated with systemic drugs.
 Depending on the severity of pain, both narcotic and non-narcotic analgesics can be used.
 The need for opiates usually persists for no more than 1–2 days after surgery.

 Modern Orthopedic Centers try to start rehabilitation as early as possible after hip replacement.
-If spinal anesthesia was used, then the patient can walk on the first day after surgery.
-It is not yet possible to lean on the operated leg, so walkers or crutches are used.
+If spinal anesthesia has been used, then the patient can walk on the first day after surgery.
+It is impossible to lean on the operated leg, so walkers or crutches are used.
 If general anesthesia was used, the patient's activation is indicated one day after the operation.